 What Is a Rick of Wood?

-A rick of wood is a stack of firewood that is eight feet long and four feet tall.
-It can be offered in a number of different widths depending on which firewood supplier you choose.
-The widths can vary based on local markets, region, or supplier as well.
+A rick of wood, also known as a face cord of wood, is a stack of firewood that’s eight feet long and four feet tall.
+It’s available in varying widths depending on which firewood supplier you choose.
+The widths can differ based on local markets, region, or supplier as well.

 The term “rick” actually comes from an old English word meaning pile or stack.
 It tends to refer to farm-related stacks such as wood, corn, hay, and a variety of other things.

-It eventually made its way into North America and is still quite common to hear, especially in the midwestern United States.
+It eventually made its way to North America where it remains a fairly common term, especially in the midwestern United States.

 What Does a Rick of Wood Weigh?

-Again, this varies based on the sizes that you choose.
-Not only that, it depends on the type of firewood that you are choosing.
+The weight of a rick of wood varies based on the size, as well as the type of firewood that you are choosing.

 How Many Pieces Are in a Rick of Wood?